dwbandss/Alleregen-Scanner-app/README.md

 # Allergen Scanner App

 ## Project Overview
-A web/mobile application that scans food products and detects allergens or ingredients of concern (barcode or text scanning).
-Provide the problem this solves and target user.
+A web/mobile application that scans food and detects allergens and gives instant result/warning based on their allergens.

+Our opportunity: Deliver an instant, accurate, AI-powered solution that users trust and value enough to pay for.

 ## Features

-Scan food product barcodes or input ingredients manually
+Scan food images from Quick Scan

 Detect and highlight allergenic components

 User-configurable allergen preferences

+AI assistant to ask their querries related to it

 ## Live Demo
 Live deployment link:
 https://alleregen-scanner-app.vercel.app

 ## Technologies Used
-List the tech stack:

-Frontend: React / Next.js / etc.
+Frontend: React

-Backend: Node.js / Express / etc.
+Backend: Node.js / Express

-Scanner libraries, APIs if used
+Scanner libraries, APIs

 ## Installation & Setup